lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

   cassandra:
     image: "cassandra"
 ```
 Again, there isn't too much here.
 The `app` container builds the Spring application using the `Dockerfile` defined previously.
-The `cassandra` container instead relies on a existing image, appropriately named `cassandra`.
+The `cassandra` container instead relies on an existing image, appropriately named `cassandra`.

 One thing that stands out is that the `restart` property is set to `always`.
 This was my lazy attempt to get past how long Cassandra takes to start and the fact that all the containers started with `docker-compose` start at the same time.
 This lead to a situation where the application is trying to connect to Cassandra without it being ready.
 Unfortunately, this leads to the application dying.
 I hoped that it would have some retry capability for initial connectivity built in...
 But it does not.